 As the wide-ranging effects of COVID-19 continue to be felt around around the globe, the Anti-Corruption & Governance Center (ACGC) team at the Center for International Private Enterprise (CIPE) has explored the intersection of corruption and the pandemic through a series of public webinars.
-To date, the COVID-19 & Corruption series has featured 11 installments, bringing together experts from around the globe to discuss topics ranging from healthcare to illicit financial flows to regional challenges facing Africa, South Asia, and Latin America.
-We briefly recap each of these events below, beginning with our recent and highly attended event on the role of the IMF and the World Bank.
-Links to event recordings are included where available.
+To date, the COVID-19 & Corruption series has featured 13 installments, bringing together experts from around the globe to discuss topics ranging from healthcare to illicit financial flows to regional challenges facing Africa, South Asia, and Latin America.
+We briefly recap each of these events below, beginning with our most recent event on trade-based money laundering.
+Links to event recordings are included where available (Latest update: October 14, 2020).

 July 15th – The IMF and World Bank Responses to COVID-19